 Now it’s time to forgive these old memories.
-You may have to repeat the process of writing out the problem and the possible memories that caused it several times before you actually get to the root cause.
-The root cause will be very painful to realize.
+You may have to repeat the process of writing out the problem and the possible memories that caused it several times.
 In either case, do this forgiveness work first before repeating the exercise.

 How to forgive with Ho’oponopono:

 Write down what you have resentful or negative feelings about, then forgive it with the Ho’oponopono prayer (or something similar but equally symbolic to you).

 For each memory, say the following:

 “I forgive you, I’m sorry, I love you, thank you.”

 The words are based on the Hawaiian forgiveness prayer of Ho’oponopono.
 This is just a symbolic way to let go and have some mental closure that doesn’t require you to go talk to people from your past.
 You can also come up with your own phrase if you prefer.

 I forgive you is so you can forgive the people or memory itself, I’m sorry acknowledges whatever part you played in the situation, I love you sends out love to the memory to heal resentment, and thank you is so you can learn from the situation and make you into a better person.